redivis

 To avoid conflicts with other packages and base R function names, redivis's top level functions are hosted in the redivis namespace, and accessible via the redivis$ prefix.
 This means that code written for Redivis in Python, R, and Javascript is quite similar.

 Previous versions of redivis-r recommended accessing top-level methods via the redivis:: syntax (e.g., redivis::user()).
-While this syntax is still supported, it is no longer recommended, and we recommend migrating existing code to use the $ syntax.
+This syntax is deprecated, and we recommend migrating existing code to use the $ syntax.

 Methods